ddrohan/dynamic-web-dev-labs/lab03/step_2.md

 Open your **donationweb-2.0** web app (in WebStorm) and launch it.

+If you get any errors, you may have to reconfigure your project (as it's a copy) and fix the **node modules** path as follows:

 if everything goes to plan you should be able to visit [http://localhost:3000](http://localhost:3000) and see the following

 ![](../images/lab4.step2.1.png)